-We talked to Irfan Lohiya Green Recruitment Solutions about sourcing quality talent within the green industry, and this is what he said:
+Irfan Lohiya of Green Recruitment Solutions tells us about sourcing quality talent within the green industry.

 First of all, how are you and your family doing in these COVID-19 times?